 EMASESA Water Chair

-EMASESA is a public company that develops water supply, sanitation and purification services in the Metropolitan Area of Seville.
-It is a benchmark in water management at a national and European level, always committed to the social and economic development of its environment.
+EMASESA is a public company that provides water supply, sanitation, and wastewater treatment services for the Seville Metropolitan Area.
+A leader in water management at the national and European levels, it is committed to the social and economic development of its surrounding area.

-As a result of this commitment, EMASESA and the University of Seville (US) join forces to carry out a project that is a technological and cultural boost in terms of the provision of the integral water cycle.
+As a result of this commitment, EMASESA and the University of Seville (US) are joining forces on a project that will drive technological and cultural advancements in the provision of integrated water cycle services.

 Catedra-Water-Impulsa-tu-futuro-00-EstiSevilla.jpg